 Note: You can always email your contacts by clicking on their email address on a Nutshell page.
 This will not require you to follow any of the steps below.

 So you want to send emails from Nutshell?
 Configuring your SMTP settings will allow you to contact your Companies and People contacts without needing to jump into your email client.

 Note: If you have an account with Office 365 or Gmail, you can use the 2-way email sync with Nutshell and will not need to establish SMTP settings.
 Follow the links above to learn more.

 Steps to configure SMTP

-Nutshell lets users forward and BCC emails to email@example.com, which attaches the message to all the right places automatically.
-For complete step-by-step instructions on how to use BCC with Nutshell, please follow this link to read our technical support article.
+Nutshell accepts forwarded and BCCed emails at email@example.com, which attaches the message to all the right places automatically.
+For complete step-by-step instructions on how to use BCC with Nutshell, please follow this link to read our article.

 When emailing a Person or Company from inside your email client, just BCC the outgoing message to firstname.lastname@example.org.
 Nutshell connects the message directly to the Person or Company, as well as to any open leads with them.

 Using BCC to push emails between colleagues into Nutshell

 If you are emailing another Nutshell user regarding a lead, just include the lead number (i.e. "Lead-1234") in the subject line of the email and BCC to email@example.com.
 Nutshell automatically attaches the email to that lead's timeline.

 Using BCC to push incoming messages into Nutshell